arleypadua/PKHeX.Everywhere/README.md

 The PKHeX Web version provides a user-friendly interface accessible via any web browser.
 This version supports plug-ins and includes built-in auto legality mode for ensuring the legality of Pokémon data.

 ### Access:
-Visit [PKHeX Web](https://pkhex-web.github.io) to start using the web interface.
+Visit [pkhex-web.github.io](https://pkhex-web.github.io) to start using the web interface.

 ## PKHeX.CLI
 The PKHeX Command Line Interface (CLI) version allows users to interact with PKHeX via the terminal.
 It provides a streamlined way to use PKHeX features directly from the command line.